19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 ### Interruption

-The first time a full rest is interrupted by [Combat](Combat.md) or similar danger, a PC must make a [DC](DC.md) 15 [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) [Check](Check.md) to receive the benefits of the rest.
+The first time a full rest is interrupted by [Combat](Combat.md) or similar danger, a PC must make a [DC](DC.md) 15 [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) check to receive the benefits of the rest.
 The [DC](DC.md) increases by 5 per subsequent interruption.
 On a failed check the PC can only receive the benefits of a long rest until the next day.

 If a PC was engaged in mental activity roll a d6 for each activity.
 On a 1, the interruption occurs during that activity.
 See [Interruption](Resting.md#Interruption) for long rests.